tamzinatkins/offmychest/_posts/2021-01-01-year-of-intention.md

 ## What is a yearly theme?

-The "yearly theme" was introduced to me while listening to the podcast [Cortex](https://www.relay.fm/cortex), hosted by CGP Grey and Myke Hurley.
+The yearly theme was introduced to me while listening to the podcast [Cortex](https://www.relay.fm/cortex), hosted by CGP Grey and Myke Hurley.
 A yearly theme puts an emphasis on making forward progress - moving the needle from your current state towards where you want to be.
 And, themes are meant to be broad.

 *What are you looking to achieve?
 What do you want to focus on?
 What do you want to improve upon?*